 Urge To Pee but Little Comes Out (Pregnant)

 Morning sickness, back pain, sudden cravings or revulsion to certain foods or smells…these are all part of the journey of being pregnant.
-Also on the list is a frequent urge to urinate.
+Along with these symptoms that occur in pregnancy, you can also experience a frequent urge to urinate.

-• Extra fluids in your body: When you are pregnant, your plasma volume increases by ~50%, so the increase in blood flow combined with filtration of fluid through the kidney results in increased bladder filling and urination.
+- Extra fluids in your body: When you are pregnant, your plasma volume increases by ~50%, so the increase in blood flow combined with filtration of fluid through the kidneys results in increased bladder filling and urination.

-• Hormonal changes: Hormonal changes during pregnancy, like increased progesterone, cause your blood vessels to dilate.
+- Hormonal changes: Hormonal changes during pregnancy, like increased progesterone, cause your blood vessels to dilate.
 This allows for increased plasma volume and cardiac output due to the decrease in resistance to blood flow.
-Increased cardiac output means blood flow can get to and from organs (like the kidneys) more quickly and frequently.
+Increased cardiac output means blood flow can get to and from organs (like the kidneys) more quickly and frequently, therefore leading to increased urination.

 What Happens When You Pee *Normally*?